rust-lang/rfcs/text/3389-manifest-lint.md

 `[lints]` in both files.
 This allows more flexibility for experimentation with this feature, like conditionally applying them or applying them via environment variables.
 For now, users still have the option of using `rustflags`.

+We would need to define whether this only affects local packages as-if the user set it in `Cargo.toml` or if it also affects dependencies.

 In doing so, we would need to define how `priority` interacts with different sources of `[lints]`.